Top Tips For Living In Shared Student Housing in UK

 Starting university is an exciting time, and for many students, moving into shared accommodation is one of the biggest adjustments.
 Whether it be in a student house, university hall, or a private flat, shared accommodation can be a great way to make friends, save money, and learn how to live independently.

 On the other hand, shared accommodations bear their own challenges, particularly if this is the first time one has lived with anyone besides one's family.
-This guide will walk you through what shared accommodation means, its pros and cons, and how to make it work for you.

 What Is Shared Accommodation?